-In experiments, a variety of techniques have been employed to measure the CISS effect, including photoemission \cite{ref3}, electrochemistry \cite{ref21}, fluorescence signals \cite{ref22}, and electrical transport \cite{ref23,ref24}, where the electrical transport method is extremely powerful for detecting the CISS effect.
-In electrical transport experiments, CISS is studied by measuring the magnetoresistance (MR) of a two-terminal nonmagnetic electrode-chiral molecule-ferromagnetic electrode (N-chiral molecule-FM) device \cite{ref25,ref26}, as shown in Fig. \ref{fig1}(a).
-The current flowing through the device changes by flipping the magnetization of the FM electrode, and one can obtain the MR and thus determine the spin selectivity of chiral molecules \cite{ref27,ref28}.
-Provided that the spin-up and spin-down density of states (DOSs) in FM electrodes are $\rho_{\uparrow}^{FM}$ and $\rho_{\downarrow}^{FM}$, respectively, the FM polarization is defined as \cite{ref29} $P_{FM}=(\rho_{\uparrow}^{FM}-\rho_{\downarrow}^{FM})/(\rho_{\uparrow}^{FM}+\rho_{\downarrow}^{FM})$.
+In experiments, a variety of techniques have been employed to measure the CISS effect, including photoemission,\citep{ref3} electrochemistry,\citep{ref21} fluorescence signals,\citep{ref22} and electrical transport,\citep{ref23,ref24} where the electrical transport method is extremely powerful for detecting the CISS effect.
+In electrical transport experiments, CISS is studied by measuring the magnetoresistance (MR) of a two-terminal nonmagnetic electrode-chiral molecule-ferromagnetic electrode (N-chiral molecule-FM) device,\citep{ref25,ref26} as shown in Figure \ref{fig1}a.
+When the magnetization direction of the FM electrode is oriented in positive or negative directions, the current flowing through the device differs, and one can obtain the MR and thus determine the spin selectivity of chiral molecules.\citep{ref27,ref28} Provided that the spin-up and spin-down density of states (DOSs) in FM electrodes are $\rho_{\uparrow}^{FM}$ and $\rho_{\downarrow}^{FM}$, respectively, the FM polarization is defined as \citep{ref29} $P_{FM}=(\rho_{\uparrow}^{FM}-\rho_{\downarrow}^{FM})/(\rho_{\uparrow}^{FM}+\rho_{\downarrow}^{FM})$.
 Similarly, the spin polarization evaluating the CISS effect of chiral molecules is defined as $P_s=(n_{\uparrow}^{mol}-n_{\downarrow}^{mol})/(n_{\uparrow}^{mol}+n_{\downarrow}^{mol})$, where $n_{\uparrow}^{mol}$ and $n_{\downarrow}^{mol}$ are, respectively, the densities of spin-up and spin-down electrons passing through chiral molecules.
-According to the Jullière model \cite{ref30}, the current $I_{+M}$ under positive magnetization of FM electrodes is proportional to $n_{\uparrow}^{mol}\rho_{\uparrow}^{FM}+n_{\downarrow}^{mol}\rho_{\downarrow}^{FM}$.
+According to the Jullière model,\citep{ref30} the current $I_{+M}$ under positive magnetization of FM electrodes is proportional to $n_{\uparrow}^{mol}\rho_{\uparrow}^{FM}+n_{\downarrow}^{mol}\rho_{\downarrow}^{FM}$.
 By reversing the magnetization, the spin-up and spin-down DOSs in FM electrodes exchange, and the current under negative magnetization satisfies $I_{-M}\propto{n_\uparrow^{mol}\rho}_\downarrow^{FM}+n_\downarrow^{mol}\rho_\uparrow^{FM}$.
 The experimentally measured MR can then be expressed as $MR=(I_{+M}-I_{-M})/(I_{+M}+I_{-M})$, which is equal to $P_s P_{FM}$.
-Accordingly, the MR is always smaller than the FM polarization $P_{FM}$ as $P_s\le 1$.
-FM electrodes used in experiments are usually composed of transition metals such as nickel (Ni), iron (Fe), and cobalt (Co), with $P_{FM}$ about 33\%, 44\%, and 45\%, respectively \cite{ref31}.
-However, it has been widely reported that the MR associated with the CISS effect can reach 80\% \cite{ref32,ref33,ref34}, which is much larger than $P_{FM}$.
-This violation of the Jullière model frequently appears in electrical transport experiments of the CISS and has been noticed for a long time \cite{ref35,ref36,ref37}.
-Many researchers find it incomprehensible and feel puzzled, but a satisfactory answer to this question remains elusive to this day \cite{ref38}.
+Accordingly, the MR is always smaller than the FM polarization $P_{FM}$ as $|P_s|\le 1$.
+FM electrodes used in experiments are usually composed of transition metals such as nickel (Ni), iron (Fe), and cobalt (Co), with $P_{FM}$ about 33\%, 44\%, and 45\%, respectively.\citep{ref31} However, it has been widely reported that the MR associated with the CISS effect can reach 80\%,\citep{ref32,ref33,ref34} which is much larger than $P_{FM}$.
+This violation of the Jullière model frequently appears in electrical transport experiments of the CISS and has been noticed for a long time.\citep{ref35,ref36,ref37} Many researchers find it incomprehensible and feel puzzled, but a satisfactory answer to this question remains elusive to this day.\citep{ref38}

 In this Letter, we study the CISS in chiral molecules and demonstrate strong CISS even at extremely weak SOC regime.
 When the magnetic proximity effect (MPE) is introduced at the molecular end, an anomalous large MR far beyond FM polarization $P_{FM}$ is found.
 We show that the MR is always lower than $P_{FM}$ in the absence of MPE, and the MR completely disappears once either chirality or SOC vanishes, revealing their essential roles in the CISS and MPE is the origin of $MR>P_{FM}$.
 These findings well address the dilemmas mentioned above.